Girl's Night Out (2015 film)

 Girl's Night Out (Cómo sobrevivir a una despedida) is a 2015 Spanish comedy film directed by Manuela Moreno which stars Natalia de Molina, Úrsula Corberó, María Hervás, Celia de Molina and Brays Efe.

 Plot

-Gisela, Nora, Marta, Tania and Mateo are five 27-year-old friends who, as teenagers, aspired to finding a well-paid job, a sexy boyfriend and living in a big apartment in the centre of Madrid.
-What they got is a shared flat, jobs as interns that only allow them to buy new clothes at the sales and dating guys who are allergic to commitment.
-When Gisela announces her wedding, they decide to set up the craziest and hardest bachelorette party of their lives in Gran Canaria.
-But what is supposed to be a weekend of fun ends up getting out of control.
+Gisela, Nora, Marta, Tania and Mateo are a group of friends who have not achieved what they dreamed of in the past: a good job, a boyfriend like the one from Fifty Shades of Gray and living in a big downtown.
+As mileuristas, the only thing they have achieved is sharing a flat, working as interns, going out with guys who are allergic to commitment and buying clothes only during sales.
+But Nora and her friends don't give in to the harsh reality.
+The first thing they propose is to organize an unforgettable bachelorette party for Gisela, the most responsible of the group.
+And the chosen destination is Gran Canaria.

 Cast

 Release

 Distributed by DeAPlaneta, it was theatrically released in Spain on 24 April 2015.